istio/istio.io/content/en/blog/2020/dns-proxy/index.md

-To understand the impact of this optimization, lets take a simple DNS lookup scenario, in a standard Kubernetes cluster without any custom DNS setup for pods.
+To understand the impact of this optimization, lets take a simple DNS lookup scenario, in a standard Kubernetes cluster without any custom DNS setup for pods - i.e. with the default setting of `ndots:5` in `/etc/resolv.conf`.
 When your application starts a DNS lookup for `productpage.ns1.svc.cluster.local`, it appends the DNS search namespaces in `/etc/resolv.conf` (e.g., `ns1.svc.cluster.local`) as part of the DNS query, before querying the host as-is.
 As a result, the